bwicky/oligomer_hallucination/README.md

 - `./oligomer_hallucination.py --oligo AA+ --seq GDIQVQVNIDDNGKNFDYTYTVTTESELQKVLNELMDYIKKQGAKRVRISITARTKKEAEKFAAILIKVFAELGYNDINVTFDGDTVTVEGQLE`

-will perform design of a homo-dimer, starting from the specified sequence.
+will perform design of a homo-dimer, starting from the sequence of [Top7](https://www.rcsb.org/structure/1QYS).

 ## Outputs